Emergent Software

 • Preparing the Azure environment

-For instance, when migrating a SQL Server database to Azure SQL Database, planning tasks would include sizing the Azure SQL DB instance, designing the data migration process, and determining the cutover strategy.
-Here's an example Azure CLI script for provisioning an Azure SQL Database:
+For instance, when migrating a SQL Server database to Azure SQL Database, planning tasks would include sizing the Azure SQL Database instance, designing the data migration process, and determining the cutover strategy.
+Here is an example Azure CLI script for provisioning an Azure SQL Database:

 # Create a resource group